FAQS - The Support We Offer

 The appointment system

-SWU offers an appointment system to ensure that we are providing the best possible advice service to members.
+BASW’s A&R and the SWU team offer an appointment system to ensure that we are providing the best possible advice service to members.
 When you contact us you will be offered an appointment.
-The duty officer will telephone you at the allotted time and will ensure they have a clear window of up to 30 minutes to discuss your matter in detail.
+The duty officer will telephone you at the allotted time and will ensure they have a clear window of up to 30 minutes to devote to understanding, advising on and recording your individual issues.

 Is the service confidential?